 At last, in this example the upper left corner of the "Compositing Space" and the "Default Layer Mesh" match the 0,0,0 origin.
 Note that the default values for the camera's XY-position have changed.

 In Pandoras Box, the positive X-axis points to the right direction and the Y-axis to the top.
-If you like to have the Y-axis pointing down, make sure, "Invert Y-Axis" is enabled.
+If you prefer to have the Y-axis pointing down, make sure, "Invert Y-Axis" is enabled.
 Both options can also be found in the section "Devices / Parameters" where you can also choose to see percentage values.

 The last option "Interpret Automation Param Input as Pixel Values" is of interest when you remote control Pandoras Box via the offered SDK or via Widget Designer.
 When you send values with the type Double to "pixel" parameters in PB, they can be interpreted directly as pixel values when the check box is activated, meaning that they are not modified (again).
 When the option is deactivated, PB assumes, the input values are generic units and translates them to pixels according to the translation factor.
 For example, sending "4.5" results in 540px taking the default translation factor 8.333 GU per 1000px.